205155208_l_normal_none - Copy

 • Intravenous (IV) antihistamines and cortisone to reduce inflammation of the air passages and improve breathing

-It’s important to familiarize yourself with the medications associated with anaphylaxis in order to best prepare for an emergency.
+It’s important to familiarize yourself with the medications associated with anaphylaxis to best prepare for an emergency.

 Knowing how to manage the airway when treating someone experiencing anaphylaxis is key.
 Proper positioning should be taken into consideration to ensure that circulation is flowing throughout the body.
-According to the Allergy and Asthma Network, the proper steps include:
+The proper steps include:

 • Supplying the patient with supplemental oxygen